kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ## Why Ortholinear?

-Another concept that I came across while researching different types of keyboards was 'ortholinear'.
-Here, 'ortho' means right angled, and 'linear' means arranged in lines, so an ortholinear keyboard is one where the keys are placed in a straight grid of aligned rows and columns instead of being staggered.
+Another concept that I came across while researching was "ortholinear".
+Here, "ortho" means right-angled, and "linear" means arranged in lines.
+So, an ortholinear keyboard is one where the keys are placed in a straight grid of aligned rows and columns instead of being staggered.

 For those who are further interested, I recommend checking out [The Planck Keyboard](https://mattgemmell.scot/the-planck-keyboard/) blog post by Matt Gemmell.
 Just to give you a brief idea of what an ortholinear keyboard looks like, here is a photo of his keyboard:

 ![](https://live.staticflickr.com/65535/51350002123_c951701270_c_d.jpg#75persize)

 So what is the point of using such a keyboard?
 I think the main goal is to reduce finger movement.
 In a typical keyboard, the layout is staggered, so each row is shifted sideways relative to the one above it.
-This forces the fingers to move diagonally instead of straight up and down meaning more travel distance.
+This forces the fingers to move diagonally instead of straight up and down, meaning more travel distance.

 This makes sense to me.
-However, I was also concerned that, since an ortholinear keyboard is usually narrower than a normal one, it might cause more wrist deviation.
+However, I was concerned that, since an ortholinear keyboard is usually narrower than a normal one, it might cause more wrist deviation.
 So I did not want to try a non split ortholinear keyboard such as the Planck.
 Still, I wanted my split keyboard to be ortholinear, because being able to align the two halves already solves the wrist deviation problem.

 ## Why Corne, Specifically?